A season of uncertainty awaits but assuming games are played, Clay Helton's USC Trojans have a brutal slate awaiting them

 In a sport where non-conference agreements are brokered two decades into the future, uncertainty looming less than two months before college football's scheduled kickoff feels so unsettling.
 Indeed, the global COVID-19 pandemic has shrouded so much of our lives in the unknown, and it might dramatically alter the college football season.
 Until then, however, the schedules are made and we can proceed with what is known at present.

-[Editor's note: This article was posted before the Big Ten (July 9) and Pac-12 (July 10) announced they would play conference-only schedules for all fall sports, including football.
-Several of the games mentioned below are no longer on the schedule and additional changes are likely.]
+[Editor's note: This article was posted before the Big Ten and Pac-12 announced on Aug.
+11 that each conference was postponing all fall sports, including football, with the intent to play in the spring.
+That is in addition to schedule adjustments previously announced by the ACC and SEC.
+As a result, the majority of the games mentioned below are no longer on the schedule and additional changes are likely.]

 Likely preseason No. 1 Alabama opens USC's brutal schedule, marking the first of three matchups pitting the Trojans against leading contenders for the College Football Playoff.
 Two are in the non-conference, including Notre Dame — the only such meeting at home.
 USC draws Alabama in Arlington, Texas, and must travel to Autzen Stadium to face Oregon.
 In addition, USC hosts Washington and Cal in Pac-12 crossovers and must travel to two-time defending divisional champion Utah.